 - Persistent distress or colic

-The one symptom that should raise red flags and could indicate that you baby most likely has a food allergy is impaired growth or failure to thrive as the professionals refer to it.
+The one symptom that should raise red flags and could indicate that your baby most likely has a food allergy is impaired growth, or failure to thrive as the professionals refer to it.
 The most common risk factors leading to poor growth of children suffering from food allergies include:

 - Delayed diagnosis